 The virtual environment tool creates a folder inside the project directory.
 By default, the folder is called

-venv, but you can custom name it too.
+venv, but you can give it a custom name too.
 It keeps Python and pip executable files inside the virtual environment folder.
 When the virtual environment is activated, the packages installed after that are installed inside the project-specific virtual environment folder.

 pip installed on your system.
 You can install